opencyber-space/CosmosAI/README.md

 # AIOS AI Blueprints: Video Tutorial Series Index & Progress

 Welcome to the **AIOS AI Blueprints Video Tutorial Series**!
 This guide is an index and progress tracker for the video tutorial series and accompanying Jupyter notebooks.
-It provides an overview of each part, its current status (as of August 6, 2025), and guidance on navigating the materials.
+It provides an overview of each part, its current status (as of September 5, 2025), and guidance on navigating the materials.

 ---